 Supervised special project in this field of study.
 Approval of supervising Division Assistant Dean is required.
+One-six lecture.

 Customer Service Relations (CSR)

 CSR100.
 Exceptional Customer Service in the Workplace (.5)

 Skills to meet and exceed the needs of customers.
 Major components of good service, internal versus external customers, and the elements of customer expectations and customer retention.